5ajaki/SPP2-Applications/20463-SPP2 blockful Application.md

 [![image](https://discuss.ens.domains/uploads/db9688/optimized/2X/3/3e0aa6c504d3ae42a09ed2f0165f5c5e8867f4ac_2_690x334.jpeg)image1558×756 98.4 KB](https://discuss.ens.domains/uploads/db9688/original/2X/3/3e0aa6c504d3ae42a09ed2f0165f5c5e8867f4ac.jpeg "image")

 ### **4.1 Basic Scope of Work**

+There are two options for ENS DAO to not suffer a governance attack:

+1. Depend on the security council and renew it.
+2. Proactively solving and attacking this problem on different fronts, based on specialized research.

+Here, we are exploring option 2.
+While also continuing our efforts on the ENS protocol level.

 #### **4.1.1 ENSIP-20 Wildcard Writing Implementation** → Goal #2 - Protocol Development